paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-02-02-thats_not_my_name.md

 summary: As I approach the end of my latest trip to America, I continue to fight the losing battle that is getting people to understand me when I say my first name.
 image: /images/2009/02/thats_not_my_name.jpg
 category:
-- personal
+- Personal
-- travel
+- Travel
-- united_states
+- United States
 discussion: closed
 ---
 {% render 'figure' with '/images/2009/02/thats_not_my_name.jpg'